 There are two primary ways to reduce the labia minora: the wedge excision or the trim technique.

-Other variations of the above techniques as well as de-epithelialization and pedicled flap methods have been described but have failed to produce the consistent and desired outcomes that the trim or wedge methods produce.
-It is recommended that neophytes start with conservative resections to avoid the dreaded amputation or shortened introitus outcome that seems so common with surgeons thinking of this as a simple procedure.
+Other variations of the above techniques as well as de-epithelialization and pedicled flap methods have been described but have failed to produce the consistent and desired outcomes.

-Sutures used are quick dissolving types, such as Vicryl Rapide, Monocryl, or Chromic, and they are allowed to dissolve over the ensuing weeks.
-There is a preference for a running vertical mattress closure to oppose the edges and contibute to hemostasis in the deeper tissues.
-With wedge procedures, the closure is in layers with interrupted, buried 5-0 Vicryl.
-Patients often are seen at 3 weeks post-op to remove any retained sutures and to evaluate the healing.
-Itching can be intense as sutures dissolve, and patients should be prepared.
-Post-operative restrictions include no penetration sex for at least six weeks, avoidance of any pressures on the suture lines, and refraining from any activities that could lead to tension on the incisions.
-Patients must be tolerant of the impressive swelling that can follow as it may take weeks for resolution.
-Revisions can be considered once full healing has occurred with the prevailing opinions for complete healing is 6 months from surgery.
-Patient opinions of the outcomes should be respected and if something is fixable, patients should be offered the opportunity to have a revision done.
-A quite common complaint is of persistent, albeit less, asymmetry of the labia.
+Patients are seen at 3 weeks post-op to remove any retained sutures and to evaluate the healing.
+Itching can be intense as sutures dissolve, and patients should be educated beforehand.
+Post-operative restrictions include no vaginal penetration for 6 weeks, avoidance of any pressures on the suture lines, and refraining from any activities that could lead to tension on the incisions.
+Patients must be aware, and tolerant, of the significant swelling that can follow as it may take weeks for resolve.
+Revisions can be considered once full healing has occurred, typically no sooner than 6 months from surgery.
+Patient opinions of the outcome should be respected and if something is fixable, should be offered the opportunity for a revision.
+A common complaint is of persistent, albeit less, asymmetry of the labia.

-Labiaplasty can make a marked improvement in the aesthetics of the vulva and increase a woman's confidence during intimacy.
-The satisfaction rate on www.realself.com exceeds 90%, but excessive resections can lead to disastrous results that may not be fixable.
-It requires excellent judgment on the part of the surgeon and full communication between the patient and surgeon to provide the best outcomes possible.
+Labiaplasty can make a marked improvement in the aesthetics of the vulva and increase a woman's confidence during intimacy;but excessive resections can lead to disastrous results that may not be correctable.
+It requires excellent judgment on the part of the surgeon and full communication between the patient and surgeon to provide the best outcomes possible

-A significant number of women these days are seeking labiaplasty.
-Often they first present to the nurse practitioner, obstetrician, gynecologist or the primary care provider for advice.
+A significant number of women are seeking labiaplasty.
+Often, they first present to the nurse practitioner, obstetrician, gynecologist or the primary care provider for advice.
 These patients should be referred to a surgeon who specializes in labiaplasty.
-It is important to educate the patient that labiaplasty is strictly an elective procedure done primarily for cosmetic reasons.
-The procedure is relatively simple but also associated with a number of serious complications like scarring and irregular edges, hematoma, bleeding, over-resection or amputation, wound separation, shortened introitus, and even discomfort.
-Also, there could be subsequent dryness, tightness, painful intercourse, and persistent asymmetry.
-Overresection is the most problematic as reconstruction options are limited.
+It is important to educate the patient that labiaplasty is generallyan elective procedure done primarily for cosmetic reasons.
+The procedure is relatively simple but also associated with a number of serious complications.

 |||Clerico C,Lari A,Mojallal A,Boucher F, Anatomy and Aesthetics of the Labia Minora: The Ideal Vulva?
 Aesthetic plastic surgery.
 2017 Jun; [PubMed PMID: 28314908]|